 Moving to BIM can seem like a daunting task.
-This guide provides a simple framework that helps you start putting BIM into practice in your organisation.
+This guide provides a simple framework that helps you get started putting BIM into practice in your organization.

-Successful implementation of BIM requires a careful and structured approach that takes into consideration the many integrated components of a firm's business, starting with vision and leadership extending to individuals who will apply BIM in their day-to-day execution of projects.
+Successful implementation of BIM requires a careful and structured approach that takes into consideration the many integrated components of a construction firm's business, starting with vision and leadership extending to individuals who will apply BIM in their day-to-day execution of design and construction projects.

 Pilot projects are one component of a well-thought-out BIM implementation plan.
-This Guide outlines a framework to assist organisations in planning for deployment of BIM pilot projects, and serves as an introduction to the companion BIM Pilot Deployment Workbook.
+This Guide outlines a framework to assist organizations in planning for deployment of BIM pilot projects, and serves as an introduction to the companion.

+BIM Pilot Deployment Workbook.